gatsbyjs/gatsby/docs/blog/2018-1-24-creative-software-destruction-new-presentation-layer/index.md

 There are lots of pieces to this puzzle to still work out, but the shapes are starting to come into focus.
 The end result should be a streamlined process to design, build, test, and deploy new user experiences.
 And the resulting applications should be much faster, simpler to operate, cheaper to run, and more secure.

 <Pullquote citation="Elon Musk">
-  Some people don’t like change, but you need to embrace change if the alternative is disaster.
+  Some people don't like change, but you need to embrace change if the alternative is disaster.
 </Pullquote>